aurelia-ui-toolkits/kendoui-bridge-docs/developers-tutorials/41_introduction.md

 The collection of articles contained in this **App developers tutorials** help section, (_which begins with this article you are reading now_),  presents six short tutorials describing the process of adding Aurelia KendoUI `autocomplete` component to an Aurelia application.

-In order to cover all platforms and tooling choices currently supported by Aurelia, we show the above mentioned process applied to each of the **[skeleton navigation](https://github.com/aurelia/skeleton-navigation)** applications:
+In order to cover all platforms and tooling choices currently supported by Aurelia, we show the above mentioned process applied to each of the **[navigation skeleton](https://github.com/aurelia/skeleton-navigation)** applications:
 <br><br>

 <p align=center>